stylehouse/zap/README.md

 ## dependencies
 we could need A finished before B starts. perhaps the cmd_source sets or gets markers.

-do **%early** before others? mostly for lsyncd being done, so it could have a fixup to make itself
+do **%early** before others? could have a fixup notice when it says Ready, etc.

 ## improve view_systems
-make the system/job/cmd hierarchy clearer
+make the system/job/cmd hierarchy clearer, toggle them on|off...

 more indicators, eg that unseen output|errors exist per job

 ## improve view_job
-while in the less of `less_job()`, indication of unseen errors occuring in other jobs should be visible. make out.ch='zap' to clearly layer those bits of the output.
+while in the less of `less_job()`, indication of action in other jobs should be visible. lose less.

 ## ssh in to watch progress
 getting the pid of the remote shell, then with `ps faux`, figure which cmd in the job we are doing, take cpu|mem stats, etc.